 Some enterprising clinics take this even further, having their chefs coordinate with local farmers to create whole menus that take advantage of seasonal ingredients, connecting patients to their food and their community at the same time.
 Such programs have proven so popular, they are beginning to expand beyond the walls of the hospital, with nutritionists and physicians following up with patients to ensure they are continuing to eat better and make lasting changes to their diets.

-Serving healthier, fresher meals teaches a different lesson, and emphasizes the importance of following a balanced, nutritionally sound diet.
-When patients see what healthy eating looks and feels like in practice, it not only helps them heal, but can encourage them to change their habits outside of the hospital.
+Serving healthier, fresher meals teaches a different lesson and emphasizes the importance of following a balanced, nutritionally sound diet.
+When patients see what healthy eating looks and feels like in practice, it not only helps them heal but can encourage them to change their habits outside of the hospital.
 In their own lives.
-This ultimate helps the bottom line of hospitals by facilitating greater population health, especially when providers follow up with patients outside of the hospital to keep them on track and avoid readmissions.
+This ultimately helps the bottom line of hospitals by facilitating greater population health, especially when providers follow up with patients outside of the hospital to keep them on track and avoid readmissions.

 Healthier cafeteria options also allow caregivers to practice what they preach, as they have a convenient alternative to vending machines and fast food meals.
 When doctors and nurses have the support they need to care for themselves, they are able to provide better care to their patients.
 This model demonstrates how becoming a nurse practitioner can facilitate self-care as well as providing care to others.